 - Guide your customers on how to leave a high-quality review

-Method #1: Don’t ask customers to write a review while they are at your business.
+Method #1: Don’t ask customers to write a review.

 Some business owners ask their customers to write a review while they are in their store.
 This is wrong.
 Remember, Yelp can easily determine your customer’s physical location, so when the customer submits a review while they are on your premises,